 “We have a little bit of preliminary data to indicate that this may actually be an issue,” says Commins.
 In fact, he is planning to study this, and has already been speaking to veterinarians in the Chapel Hill, NC area.

 “Apparently beef is one of the foods that dogs can become fairly allergic to.
 And certainly they have tick bites [in this area], so this could perhaps be part of that process.”
 However, they won’t know for certain whether it’s alpha-gal allergy until this is studied.

 How does alpha-gal exposure from the tick happen?

 Commins says this is still under study.
 “We’re actively working on it and we don’t know.
 We don’t understand why some tick bites do this – and others don’t.
 And it could be that it’s the host, that it’s the person.
 Or it could be that the tick has to have fed on a deer or a dog and then bites the human.
 We don’t yet know if it’s really specific for certain ticks based on their feeding.”

-What is the therapy that’s being developed to treat red meat allergy?
+What is the therapy that’s being developed?

 Commins explains that his team is working to develop a form of allergy shots, similar to how stinging insect allergies are treated with venom immunotherapy.

 First the team has to identify the antigen that causes the allergic response.
 “We think it’s in the salivary glands, so it may be that we can use purified ticks salivary glands to treat.”